“The human capacity for burden is like bamboo – far more flexible than you’d ever believe at first glance.” – Jodi Picoult

 Bonus: 5 Shame Resilience Theory (SRT) Exercises

-Aside from the benefits and advantages we know resilience can bring, there is another type of resilience that can greatly enhance quality of life.
+Aside from the benefits and advantages we know resilience can bring, there is another type of resilience that can greatly enhance the quality of life.

 The Shame Resilience Theory was developed by author and researcher Brené Brown.
 Brown noticed that the fear of being vulnerable hindered meaningful connection with others, and one of the many reasons we fear vulnerability is the feeling of shame.
 Shame is an intense and negative feeling of being hopelessly flawed and unworthy of love and acceptance, and it affects all of us at one point or another, but it can be especially gripping for some people.